 Don’t get us wrong – we’re Four Seasons fans who’ve been happily pampered at Four Seasons resorts from Bali to Bora Bora.
 But for less than the price of a one-bedroom suite at Papagayo’s Four Seasons, you can enjoy a spacious, art-filled, 3-bed/3-bath luxury condo villa from Papagayo Luxury Villas (like we enjoyed).

-Jane Moore, president of Papagayo Luxury Villas, has several villas in her portfolio you can choose from; some are 7,000- to 10,000 sq. ft. celeb-worthy mansions, with private swimming pools.
-(And, yes, celebrities have stayed here, but Jane isn’t spilling the beans on who.)
+Jane Moore, president of Papagayo Luxury Villas, has several villas in her portfolio you can choose from.
+Some are 7,000- to 10,000 sq. ft. celeb-worthy mansions – among the world’s swankiest villas with private pools!
+(And, yes, celebrities have stayed in some of these, but Jane isn’t spilling the beans on who.)

 Papagayo Luxury Villas is a member of Ultra Villas (a collection of luxurious villas around the world).